freenas/freenas-docs/userguide/system.rst

 :guilabel:`SAVE DEBUG`: used to generate text files that contain diagnostic information.
-After the debug data is collected, the system prompts for a location to save the compressed .tgz file.
+After the debug data is collected, the system prompts for a location to save the compressed :file:`.tar` file.

 .. index:: Autotune